Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

   4) Certain employees maybe more vulnerable, especially if they need to routinely perform work related activities from home.
 For example residents who need to obtain access to electronic medical records of patients from home.
 Such employees may be better off with using company's issued divices with secure incription at home.
 An alternative will be encrypting the employee's personal devices (if they are willing ) for remote work.

-  5) The emyployees will be educated regarding the 2 factor identification to prevent identity theft.
+  5) The emyployees will be educated regarding the 2 or 4 factor identification system to prevent identity theft.
 The online training will inform the employees with examples regarding the mechanisms of identity theft along with videos of how to set this up at the start of their employment

   6) The employees will be educated about the company's policies of not using external USB, how to obtain encryted USBs for work that maybe issued by the company if needed.